Amanda lost 87 lbs*

 In Amanda’s words:

 I realized I was different from my friends towards the end of elementary school.
 I was a little bigger than the other girls, and when we went to the mall, I had to shop in the plus-size section.
 Why couldn’t I shop at the cool, little teen stores like my friends?
 I first joined WW when I was in high school.
-I had success, but then I stopped attending the Wellness Workshops.
+I had success, but then I stopped attending the WW Workshops.
 Years later, in my 20’s, I decided to join the program again.
 That’s when everything changed.

 Finding support wherever you are